Barabasi-Lab/AI-Bind/README.md

 Configuration Models on DeepPurpose data.ipynb: We explore the performance of duplex configuration model on DeepPurpose train-test datasets.

 runscriptposneg.m: Runs the network configuration model using ligand and target degree sequences.
-Output files summat10.csv and summat01.csv is then used in calculating the performance of the configuration model.
+Output files summat10.csv and summat01.csv are then used in calculating the performance of the configuration model.

 ### AIBind